Wct2000/lucid_ros2_driver/README.md

 to use this node, you need to install Lucid Vision Labs' ArenaSDK.

 ### Installation
-This camera driver has been tested on ROS2 Galactic(Ubuntu 20.04) and ROS2 Humble(Ubuntu 22.04).
+This camera driver has been tested on ROS2 Galactic(Ubuntu 20.04) and ROS2 Humble(Ubuntu 22.04) and ROS2 Jazzy(Ubuntu 24.04).

 1. Download ArenaSDK from [here](https://thinklucid.com/downloads-hub/).
 2. Install ArenaSDK.